jufab/opentelemetry-angular-interceptor/README.md

 #### Instrumentation Module

-Declare this OtelWebTracerModule to configure instrumentation
+Declare this OtelWebTracerModule to configure instrumentation.

+You need to provide Web instrumentation on the `OTEL_INSTRUMENTATION_PLUGINS` token in providers section of NgModule

+_Example in instrumentation-example project_

 ```typescript
 ...